Additional needs at primary school

-It is recommended that parents and carers contact their local school to discuss their child's needs by:
+It is recommended that parents and carers contact their local school to discuss their child's needs during:

 - term 2 of the year before starting school for a child with disability and additional learning and support needs

-- term 2 of two years before starting school for a child needing help with access or mobility, e.g. for wheelchair access or if other significant changes to the school environment may be required.
+- term 2 of two years before starting school for a child with physical disability.
+This may include a child who requires support and assistance for access or mobility, e.g. for wheelchair access or other significant changes to the school environment.

 Transition to school

-For the first meeting at the school, parents or carers should take:
+For the first meeting at the school, parents or carers should share:

-- any relevant information – medical reports, any reports provided by therapists or other agencies, organisations or health personnel
+- any supporting information - medical reports, any reports provided by therapists or other agencies, organisations or health personnel

 - details of any resources or equipment that are used or required for day to day activities.